 Moreover, People tend to process words using short-term memory, indicating that people can only maintain small amounts of information at a time.
 Unlike images that will be processed using long-term memory.
 Here are some benefits of using visual aids:

 In addition, Visual aids can help to illustrate complex ideas and make them simpler to comprehend.
 Visual aids help clarify thoughts and ideas that are impossible through verbal communication alone by providing visual information.
-Moreover, some studies have discovered that visualization, including visual learners, enhanced performance in areas such as
+Moreover, some studies have discovered that visualization, including visual learners, enhanced performance in areas such as- Reading Capacity

 By grabbing the audience’s attention and enhancing the presentation’s interest and energy, visual aids can help to boost engagement.
 You will be surprised at the results, tried to add visuals to the demonstration, and your presentation will become more engaging.